 Knowing the answer to these basic guitar questions, you'll be able to decide which methods for learning the guitar will be best for you, as well as the time and money you'll want to dedicate to it.

 After having begun learning the guitar, guitarists often have a pair of questions:

-By working towards and keeping a regular practice routine as you learn the guitar, you will learn the basics, which you need to have in order to undo them, basically, as you create your own chords.
+By working towards and keeping a regular practice routine as you learn the guitar, you will learn the basics, which you need to have in order to undo them, basically, as you create your own chords and lines.

 One of the pitfalls of improvisation is going in circles.